Puma Velocity Nitro 3 Review

 Let's revisit the bounce of the NITRO foam.
 The foam distribution in the shoe provides a smooth transition and snappy toe-off.
 It's not quite as snappy as a plated shoe or one with an aggressive rocker, but it's enough for fast strides or hill sprints.

 For one-shoe runners, this pair can handle workouts, and you could race in it as well.
 It has above-average responsiveness in our lineup.
 Obviously, it's not as fast as a more dedicated race shoe, but it does get the job done.
-While shoes like the Vaporfly 3 or Boston 12 also get outstanding responsiveness from their supercritical foams, the main difference is in stiffening.
-Those shoes use carbon plates or infused rods to direct energy return; the Velocity Nitro 3 doesn't.
+While shoes like the Saucony Endorphin Speed 4 or Adidas Adizero Boston 12 also get outstanding responsiveness from their supercritical foams, the main difference is in stiffening and geometry.
+Those shoes use carbon plates or infused rods paired with aggressive rockers to direct your motion — the Velocity Nitro 3 doesn't.
 That results in a shoe that isn't as propulsive.
 While those shoes feel like they're working to keep you on pace during hard efforts, it comes at the expense of daily comfort.
 We much prefer the Velocity Nitro 3 for easy runs.

 While we think this shoe can handle speed days well, there are better options if you're looking for a shoe to complement race-specific workouts.
 On the other hand, this is an excellent choice if you want one shoe to run in daily, whether that means a leisurely cruise or a hard track session.